Books

 Monograph

-An exploration of the multifaceted urban environmental issues in Singapore through a more-than-human lens, calling for new ways to think of and story cities.
+Reimagining the More-Than-Human City is an exploration of the multifaceted urban environmental issues in Singapore through a more-than-human lens, calling for new ways to think of and story cities (MITP, 2024)

 As climate change accelerates and urbanization intensifies, our need for more sustainable and livable cities has never been more urgent.
 Yet, the imaginary of a flourishing urban ecofuture is often driven by a specific version of sustainability that is tied to both high-tech futurism and persistent economic growth.
 What kinds of sustainable futures are we calling forth, and at what and whose expense?
 In Reimagining the More-Than-Human City, Jamie Wang attempts to answer these questions by critically examining the sociocultural, political, ethical, and affective facets of human-environment dynamics in the urban nexus, with a geographic focus on Singapore.